DarioI/ARES/README.md

 # DroidSec
 DroidSec is a security suite for analyzing Android .apk files.
+Core analysis technology is based on the awesome AndroGuard codebase.

 ##License
 ###AndroGuard